AWehrhahn/CRIRES-planning-tool/README.md

 By default the possible observations are constrained by four measures as described in `transit_planner.get_default_constraints()`.
 These can be replaced by passing the constraints parameter to `transit_planner.transit_calculation()`.
 The default constraints are: Altitude above 30 deg, airmass less than 1.7, astronomical twilight at the observing location, and at least 45 deg seperation from the moon.
+You can create your own constraints using the `astroplan.constraints` package.

 #### Exposure Time Calculator